-- 1. Technique of producing bols on Tabla like Tirkit, Kran, etc. - Development of following Taals: Teental 1 uthan, 2 new kaydas and its 4 paltas with tihai, 1 Chakardaar Tukda, 1 Damdar and Bedam Tihai, Roopak 1 Tihai, Teevra Taal 1 Paran, Deepchandi Taal (only theka). - Padhant (Reciting)- Thekas of all Taals (Teentaal, Rupak, Deepchandi and Teevra) with development mentioned in para (2), giving Tali, Khali etc. by hands in Dugun and Chaugun.
+- 1. Technique of producing bols on Tabla like Tirkit, Kran, etc. - 2.
+Development of following Taals: Teental 1 uthan, 2 new kaydas and its 4 paltas with tihai, 1 Rela, 1 Chakardaar Tukda, 1 Damdar and Bedam Tihai, Roopak 1 Tihai, Sooltaal 1 Tihai, Teevra Taal 1 Paran, Deepchandi Taal, Tilwada Taal (only Theka). - 3.
+Padhant (Reciting)- Thekas of all Taals of Classes IX and X with development mentioned in para (2), giving Tali, Khali etc. by hands in Dugun and Chaugun. - 4.
+Ability to accompany with vocalist and instrumentalist with development.